2023 Packing List: My Recommended Gear for Walking the Camino de Santiago

-For backpacking and camping gear lists, please see my Packing Lists.
+For additional backpacking and camping gear recommendations, please see my Packing Lists.

 MY THREE RULES FOR CAMINO DE SANTIAGO PACKING